Set Decorators

 Do you provide the full set decorating crew?

-Yes, we can staff complete set decorating departments including decorators, leadmen, buyers, set dressers, and swing gang.
-We scale the team to match your production's requirements.
+Yes.
+We can staff full set decorating departments, including decorators, leadmen, buyers, set dressers, and swing gang.
+The team scales to match your production's needs.

 ACT 04 — On Set